awsdocs/amazon-sagemaker-developer-guide/doc_source/onboard-sso-users.md

 Bookmark the Studio URL\.
 The URL is also available in the Studio Control Panel\.

-For information about using SageMaker Studio, see [Get Started with Studio](gs-studio.md)\.
+For information about using Amazon SageMaker Studio, see [Get Started with Studio](gs-studio.md)\.